-Most phones today offer that option, HDR allows your phone to process your photos to get more details from bright and dark areas in the photo.
+- HDR: Most phones today offer that option, HDR allows your phone to process your photos to get more details from bright and dark areas in the photo.
 This setting should be found in your Camera Setting while the camera app is open.
-HDR photos will have finer details, and will be sharper.
+HDR photos will have finer details and will be sharper.

-This is key!
-Before taking photos ensure the sheets are straightened out, the coffee table isn’t messy, and the TV is turned off.
+- Styling: This is key!
+Before taking photos to ensure the sheets are straightened out, the coffee table isn’t messy, and the TV is turned off.
 Adding small touches such as a vase with fresh flowers can make a huge difference.